Skip to contents

 Details

 The function calculates the normalized Shannon entropy (Pielou's evenness index) based on Shannon's information theory (Shannon, 1948).
-For each year, entropy is computed from the keyword distribution of publications in that year (annual mode).
+The temporal scope of keyword data depends on the mode parameter:

 Entropy values range from 0 to 1, where: